Learn French Grammar Step by Step (A1) — Lessons, Tips & Quizzes (English Support)

 Beginner Path • Level A1

-STEP 2 — Ask & Answer Like a Beginner (A1)
+STEP 2 — Asking Questions & Talking About Origin (A1)

 Lesson 1 A1

-Learn the simplest question patterns to start speaking right away (yes/no questions).
+Learn the simplest question patterns to start speaking right away.

 Questions Speaking